 The importance of early detection

-- Familiarise yourself with the signs of skin cancer and what you should look out for.
-Reputable organisations, such as the Cancer Council have produced pamphlets listing signs to look out for and contain information on their webpages.
+- Familiarise yourself with the signs of skin cancer and what you should look out for – particularly freckles or moles.
+Organisations like the Cancer Council have handy guides listing the signs to look out for on their website.

 - Familiarise yourself with the appearance of your own skin and perform regular self-checks.
-You may need a close friend or partner to assist with checking your skin in hard to reach places and if you are unsure whether your skin has changed, consider taking photographs so that you can determine whether there have been any changes when you next check your skin.
+You may need a close friend or partner to assist with checking your skin in hard to reach places and if you’re unsure whether your skin has changed, try taking photographs each time so that you can compare.

-If you notice any changes in your skin that might be consistent with skin cancer or you have any concerns, seek advice from your doctor.
+If you notice any changes in your skin or you have any concerns, seek advice from your doctor.

-Even if you do not have any particular concerns about your skin, make sure that you attend for regular skin checks with your doctor.
-There is no standard interval for undergoing skin checks so you should be guided by your doctor as to how frequently you should present for skin checks.
-Although most doctors and clinics have follow-up systems in place, consider diarising when your next skin check is due in case you do not receive a reminder.
+Even if you do not have any particular concerns about your skin, make sure that you get regular skin checks with your doctor.
+There’s no standard length of time between checks, so let your doctor guide you as to how often you should have your skin checked, and consider popping a note in your calendar for when your next skin check is due so you don’t miss it.

 Find a doctor that you trust

-Because early detection of skin cancer is essential, it is important that you find a doctor that you trust.
+Because early detection of skin cancer is essential, it’s important that you find a doctor that you trust.
 When seeing a doctor, make sure to:

-- Point out to your doctor any areas of your skin that have changed or that are of particular concern to you.
-Even if the doctor does not have concerns about the areas that you have identified, it will give them an opportunity to explain to you why they are not concerned and impart some of their knowledge to you.
+- Point out any areas of your skin that have changed or that are of particular concern to you.
+Even if the doctor does not have concerns about the areas that you have identified, it will give them an opportunity to explain to you why they are not concerned and share some of their knowledge with you.

-- Seek advice from trained medical professionals – while some doctors have had additional training to detect skin cancers, and to properly treat those patients or refer them to specialists, other doctors may have limited training and experience in identifying skin cancers.
+- Seek advice from trained medical professionals.
+Look for doctors that have had additional training to detect skin cancers, and are able to properly treat any skin cancers or refer you to a specialist for ongoing management.

-Skin cancer is often highly treatable if detected early so it is imperative that all Australians familiarise themselves with the signs of skin cancer, regularly check their skin, seek medical advice from trained medical practitioners about the frequency in which skin checks should be performed and ensure that they attend for their skin checks as recommended.
-Finally, if they are concerned about the advice that has been provided to them, seek a second opinion!
+Skin cancer is often highly treatable if detected early, so it is imperative that you familiarise yourself with the signs of skin cancer, regularly check your skin, seek medical advice from trained medical practitioners and ensure that you schedule in appointments for skin checks as recommended.